Rimouski (Province of Canada electoral district): Significant elections

 The by-election was important for the success of the Lafontaine-Baldwin alliance, and also as an early step in building political parties within the Province of Canada based on common political views, rather than purely ethnic affiliations.

 Abolition

 The district was abolished on July 1, 1867, when the British North America Act, 1867 came into force, creating Canada and splitting the Province of Canada into Quebec and Ontario.
-It was succeeded by electoral districts of the same name in the House of Commons of Canada and the Legislative Assembly of Quebec.
+It was succeeded by electoral districts of the same name and boundaries in the House of Commons of Canada and the Legislative Assembly of Quebec.